Exit Plans: Having One Is Important

 After doing the homework, the rest of the plan can be written.
 The plans do not necessarily have to be complicated or even well written to be effective when the scenarios arise.
 The most effective plans are the plans that are most thoroughly thought out, so it pays to think at this stage.

 The Goal - It is important to define a goal.
-Obviously the main goal in any exit plan is to achieve the best results.
-These results may include reviewing the biggest monetary gain, the smoothest transition into the next generation, paying the least taxes, or to create a retirement plan.
+The main goal in any exit plan is to achieve the best results.
+These results may include reviewing the biggest monetary gain, the smoothest transition into the next generation, paying the least taxes, or creating a retirement plan.
 The goals in the plan are not as important as the plan itself.

 The Players - Next it is important to choose the players to be involved in the exit plan.
 Decide what partners or key people will handle what or what you would like them to do.
 When the time comes, the people named may not be willing to do the task, so be wary of this situation.

 To prevent an unexpected withdrawal or nonperformance by a team member, these people should be people you have known for a while and are trustworthy.
-While you don’t have to be an expert on personal character, it is generally best to choose people with interest in conformity to yours, people without incidents of mistrust or fraud in their past, and generally people that anyone would think is trustworthy.
+While you don’t have to be an expert on personal character, it is generally best to choose people with an interest in conformity to yours, people without incidents of mistrust or fraud in their past, and generally, people that anyone would think are trustworthy.

 It is also important to decide who will represent you in your exit.
 An experienced professional accountant or attorney with a tax background complemented with an understanding of legal implications is probably your best bet here.